microsoft/psi/topics/InDepth.WritingComponents.md

 }
 ```

-Like with a regular component, a meta-component is written as a class.
+Like with a regular component, a composite-component is written as a class.
+A recommended approach is to inherit from `Subpipeline`; providing a clear delineation in the graph (future tools may collapse graph visualization, for example).
 The constructor also receives the pipeline object, and sets up the receivers and emitters.
 The difference is in that there are no receiver methods.
-Instead, receivers for meta-components can be setup with the help of connectors, implemented by the  `Connector<T>` class.
+Instead, receivers for composite-components can be setup with the help of connectors, implemented by the  `Connector<T>` class.
 A _connector_ exposes a member `In` that acts as a receiver, and a member `Out` that acts as an emitter.
-This way, it can live on the input boundary of the meta-component and be seen as a receiver from outside the component and as an emitter from inside.
-The constructor code can then create a number of sub-components and wire them together to the connector outputs, e.g.:
+This way, it can live on the input boundary of the composite-component and be seen as a receiver from outside the component and as an emitter from inside.
+The constructor code can then create a number of sub-components and wire them together to the connector outputs.
+Also notice that internal components are given the subpipeline as their host upon construction (e.g. `new StringMultiplier(this)`).
+This ensures that the inner components remain isolated from the parent pipeline while also not exposing subpipeline emitters to the outside world.
+Example:

 ```csharp
 this.stringIn.Out.PipeTo(stringMultiplierComponent.StringIn);
 ```

-On the output side, the meta-component emitters can be assigned directly from the sub-component emitter or existing wiring &mdash; see the last couple of lines in the constructor above.
+On the output side, the composite-component emitters can be assigned directly from the sub-component emitter or existing wiring &mdash; see the last couple of lines in the constructor above.

 <a name="PipelineStartStop"></a>

-## 4. Hooking Pipeline Start/Stop
+## 5. Registering for Notification of Pipeline Start/Stop

 Components may need to do setup and teardown work when the pipeline starts and/or stops.
 For this, the `Pipeline` has methods to register callbacks; generally called in the component's constructor: